 Use a Secure Internet Connection

 When accessing your hot wallet or trading using public WiFi, it exposes your device’s information to numerous individuals.
-When using public WiFi or home WiFi without a VPN exposes your devices’ IP address.
+In addition, using public WiFi or home WiFi without a VPN exposes your device’s IP address.
 The IP address will make it easier for hackers to obtain all your personal information.

 Have Multiple Wallets

 Procuring multiple wallets will help to spread the risk of holding your assets instead of using one wallet.
-Different wallets will require you to provide other login information, which will be encrypted using different codes.
+This is because different wallets will require you to provide other login information, which will be encrypted using different codes.
 Thus, if one wallet has been hacked, you will only lose the funds held in it instead of the entire amount invested.

 Like any other financial investment, the crypto investment carries significant risks.
-The main risks involved in crypto investments include technology risk, price volatility, theft, and changing regulations.
-The several risks involved in crypto investment calls for investors to exercise caution while conducting crypto investments.
+However, the main risks involved in crypto investments include technology risk, price volatility, theft, and changing regulations—the risks involved in crypto investment call for investors to exercise caution while conducting crypto investments.

 Besides, inexperienced crypto investors should only invest amounts they are willing to lose.
-Nonetheless, despite the risk involved in crypto investment, crypto investors can still reap the most benefit from the venture by incorporating the techniques identified above plus exercise patience.
+Nonetheless, despite the risk involved in crypto investment, crypto investors can still reap the most benefit from the venture by incorporating the abovementioned techniques, plus exercising patience.